What to Eat—and What to Skip—When It Comes to Takeout Food

-So first, we'd like to congratulate you on taking the first step towards improving your diet.
-(Go you!)
-Sure, cooking from scratch is always going to be the healthiest bet, but the next best thing you can do is to learn healthify your order.
-Whether you're partial to Chinese, sushi, pizza, or something else, we'll show you which items are an Eat This! and which are a Not That!
-And once you see how easy it can be to order healthy grub on the reg, be sure to check out these 30 Foods That Melt Love Handles to speed up your slimdown!
+Sure, cooking from scratch is always going to be the healthiest bet, but the next best thing you can do is to learn exactly how to healthify your takeout order, right?
+Whether you're partial to Chinese, sushi, pizza, or something else, we'll show you which items are the best and worst so you know exactly what to order.

 For a lot of us, Thai seems like the healthier, lighter alternative to Chinese food—but that's not always the case.
 Along with the healthy stuff, a typical Thai takeout menu is also riddled with diet-sabotaging boobie traps.
 Here's the best and worst of the lot for your belly.

 Summer rolls are steamed instead of fried—and typically filled with lean proteins and veggies, making them a winning appetizer in our book.
-Pair them with an order or edamame and a broth based soup for a satisfying, filling meal.
+Pair them with an order of edamame and a broth-based soup for a satisfying, filling meal.

 Spring = deep-fried, which is why we say to skip 'em!
 They're filled with fat and calories your gut and ticker don't need.
 More heart-harming foods to avoid: all of these 30 Worst Foods For Your Heart!

 Laced with ginger, garlic, and chilies, Thai-style vegetables pack huge flavor for few calories.
-Try splitting an entrée with a companion and sharing a side of sizzling vegetables to round out the meal.
+Try splitting an entrée and sharing a side of sizzling vegetables to round out the meal.

 Thai Fried Rice